 For painless and efficient maintenance of your K8s clusters, follow these 15 Kubernetes Best Practices.

 Similar to a Canary deployment, using an A/B deployment, you can target a given subsection of users based on some target parameters (usually the HTTP headers or a cookie), as well as distribute traffic amongst versions based on weight.
 This technique is widely used to test the conversion of a given feature, and then the version that converts the most is rolled out.

 This approach is usually taken based on data collected on user behavior and can be used to make better business decisions.
 Users are usually uninformed of the new features during the A/B testing period, so true testing can be done, and experiences between the users using the old version and those using the new version can be compared.
 Rollouts can be slower using A/B deployments due to the additional testing period and analysis of the user experience.

-In this article, we discussed five common K8s deployment strategies: Recreate, Rolling, Blue/Green, Canary, and A/B. Having an understanding of how these can be used, the tools that can be used to enable each of them, and the advantages and disadvantages of each is key when deciding how to deploy or upgrade your application to a newer version.
+In this article, we discussed eight common K8s deployment strategies.
+Having an understanding of how these can be used, the tools that can be used to enable each of them, and the advantages and disadvantages of each is key when deciding how to deploy or upgrade your application to a newer version.
 Choosing the right strategy for your business needs can help reduce downtime, enable testing and improve the customer feedback loop enabling your team to develop a better product over time.